How to Keep Chickens Cool With a DIY Swamp Cooler

 Build the right size cooler.

-A small swamp cooler won’t be very effective in a large coop.
+A small swamp cooler won’t be very effective for how to keep chickens cool in a large coop.
 If you have a very large coop you may want to DIY a few swamp coolers and place them in different areas.

 Always add water.